Skip to main content

 This competitive fellowship recognizes and rewards one graduate student annually for her or his exceptional academic and research merit in their field of study.

 Receiving this award allowed Zonio to advance in his field by giving him the ability to focus on completing ethnographic field observations and drafting his dissertation he will be defending this coming fall semester.
 Within sociology, Zonio focuses on social inequalities, the sociologies of childhood, education and religion.
-His dissertation is an ethnographic study on how Sunday school teaches children about race and gender, with the studies focusing on three racially homogenous churches, these
+His dissertation is an ethnographic study on how Sunday school teaches children about race and gender, with the studies focusing on three racially homogenous churches,

 By Ann Blackford